Home 9 Sports 9 Baseball 9 The Amazin’ 1962 New York Mets

 by | November 19, 2023 | Baseball

 In the 1962 New York Mets’ first season in the National League, they set a modern record for futility in Major League Baseball’s modern era.
-The expansion team managed to lose 120 games while only winning 40.
+The expansion team managed to lose 120 games while only winning 40—a winning percentage of .250.
 But despite the team’s abysmal record, the New York fans loved the Mets.
 They may have been losers, but to their devoted fans, they were lovable losers.

 1961: The Mets Are Born